 4 - Start a garden

-There’s a study I read about recently that shows when you work with dirt, something incredible happens in your body.
+There’s a study I heard about recently that shows when you work with dirt, something incredible happens in your body.
 It’s healing.
 And incredibly therapeutic.
 Start a garden (herbs or vegetables are a great way to start) so you can get free therapy.
 Kind of like dirt therapy.

 5 - Eat a bowl of berries

-6 - Order meal kit service
+6 – Order a meal kit delivery service

 7 - Visit a farm

-8 - Pray before you eat
+8 – Pray, or just pause before you eat

 The act of pausing before you eat your food is a centuries old tradition.
 Say a prayer of thanks before your meal as a way to say “thanks”.
 To God and to everyone who helped your food get to the table.

-Self Care Ideas - Mental Health
+Self Care Ideas for moms – Mental Health

 1 - Journal

+Journaling has always had its place in my self care routine.
+Whether it’s just writing to get stuff off my mind, or making a giant list in my journal, or writing to process something big, it’s always been helpful.
 If your journaling habit has fallen by the wayside, grab one of these gratitude journals and get back in the habit with a simple sentence each day.

 2 - Free-write

 Sometimes when the thoughts are piling up in my head, all it takes is sitting down for ten minutes to get everything out of my head and onto the paper.
-By giving somewhere for the thoughts to go, you'll free up mental space to think about other things.
+By giving somewhere for the thoughts to go, you’ll free up mental space to think about other things.
+It may seem too good to be true, but if your head is too full of the to-do lists and responsibilities, consider taking a few minutes to just write…and write…and write.

 3 - Pray

 Are you a person of faith?
 Make time in your day to pray.
-Here's a daily devotional from Max Lucado to help you work prayer into your daily life.
+Here’s a daily devotional from Max Lucado to help you work prayer into your daily life.
+Find a time that works for you – whether that’s a few minutes before the craziness of the day begins, or after everybody is in bed.

 4 - Meditate

-I've found some great free meditation apps that offer guided questions and phrases with soothing music to assist.
+Meditation is super trendy now, but that’s not why it’s on this list.
+It’s on the list because taking a few minutes of silence – to clear your mind – is an incredible way to care for your self.
+I’ve found some great free meditation apps that offer guided questions and phrases with soothing music to assist.
 Or, grab a book like this one with 75 meditations.

 5 - Read